yclas/guides/docs/api-documentation.md

 This will filter ads with field `price` bigger or equal than 100 and smaller or equal to 303.

 #### Sorting
-Sorting: Similar to filtering, a generic parameter sort can be used to describe sorting rules.
+Similar to filtering, a generic parameter sort can be used to describe sorting rules.
 The sort parameter takes in list of comma separated fields, each with a possible unary negative to imply descending sort order.
 Let's look at some examples:

 - `GET /api/v1/listings?sort=-published` - Retrieves a list of tickets in descending published date